-In order to subscribe to notifications of ACR management events, the EAS shall send a HTTP POST message to the EES targeting the "ACR Management Events Subscriptions" resource as specified in clause 8.7.2.2.3.1.
-The body of POST message shall include the AcrMgntEventsSubscription data type as specified in clause 8.7.5.2.2.
+In order to subscribe to notifications of ACR management events, the EAS shall send a HTTP POST request message to the EES targeting the "ACR Management Events Subscriptions" resource as specified in clause 8.7.2.2.3.1.
+The body of the HTTP POST request message shall include the AcrMgntEventsSubscription data type as specified in clause 8.7.5.2.2.